IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 The base content specifications related to care context and related to person-centric health data are defined in Volume-3 of the IHE CCG Profile, as are the calling conventions and data inputs for the QRPH-64:
 Apply Guideline transaction and the normative Resulting Data from the processing of the transaction response.
 One or more alternate content specifications may be documented in Volume-4.
-A Guideline Engine actor SHALL declare the content model option to which it adheres.
+A Guideline Engine actor **SHALL** declare the content model option to which it adheres.

 ## Options

-Each CCG actor SHALL declare the common content model it supports.
-All the actors in a CCG ecosystem SHALL support the same common content model option.
+Each CCG actor **SHALL** declare the common content model it supports.
+All the actors in a CCG ecosystem **SHALL** support the same common content model option.

-The Guideline Publisher and Guideline Repository each may support two options for digitally signed CCGs:
+The Guideline Publisher and Guideline Repository each **MAY** support two options for digitally signed CCGs:

 1. Digitally Signed Folder

 2. Digitally Signed CARD

-The Guideline Engine may support the Trusted CCG option.
+The Guideline Engine **MAY** support the Trusted CCG option.

 ### Common Content Model

-Each CCG actor SHALL support at least one of the common content options listed below:
+Each CCG actor **SHALL** support at least one of the common content options listed below:

 1. Volume-3